iancullinane/project-zomboid-construct/README.md

 ```
 ---
-Altogetehr after dpeloy a player would be able to use `sub.example.com` on port `16261` and `8766` as well as necessary ports for Steam.
+Altogether after deploy a player would be able to use `sub.example.com` on port `16261` and `8766` as well as necessary ports for Steam.